 Tests and Results

 Blood tests, swabs and urine samples are sent to the laboratory daily.
 The results are computerised and usually received back two or three days later.
-In order for the doctor to comment on the result, it is advisable to phone Bower Mount Medical Practice between 11am-12pm and 3pm-5pm, please press option 3 on the phone.
+In order for the doctor to comment on the result, it is advisable to phone Bower Mount Medical Practice after 10am, please press option 3 on the phone.
 Should you require any further medical information, please phone the practice to book a phone call with the GP.
 Reception staff are not medically trained to discuss test results.
 X-ray results should be discussed with the Gp, Receptionists can only let you know if the result has been received and/or if the GP has commented on the result.
 This is usually 10-14 days after the X-ray was concluded.

 Test results